How to have hard discussions about needing life insurance

 Don't assume doubt:

 You might assume your loved ones want to avoid the life insurance talk at all costs.
 In reality, they may be more open then you might think.
 You might assume your loved ones want to avoid the life insurance talk at all costs.
 In reality, they may be more open then you might think.
-For example, one-third of all married or partnered consumers wish that their significant other would purchase more life insurance.
 Your loved one probably wonders about these things, too.

 Approach the conversation with the hope that your partner or relatives have also been thinking about life insurance and want to talk it over.